 1942: An AWS cabin constructed.
 Activated: June 7, 1943.
 Roseburg Filter Center.

 1947: A 40-foot sawn timber tower with an L-4, 14x14 hip-roofed series 1936 cab and catwalk constructed.

 June 28.
 1968: "David Christie is returning for his second season as lookout on Wildhorse.
 He is a local boy, and a student at Southern Oregon College in Ashland."
 (The World)

 July 18, 1969: Edward Branch of Angleton, Texas is with the Forest Service for his first summer and will be stationed at the Wildhorse Lookout.
 (The World)

 September 29, 1972: "Bob and Lani Deveny were married this spring.
 They are on the Wild Horse Mountain lookout in the Gold Beach district."
 (Corvallis Gazette-Times)

-1990: Vandalism, including a fire set inside the lookout's cab, windows and the door were also broken.
-Repairs were made in a timely manner, restoring the structure to sound usable condition.
+1990: Vandalism, including a fire set inside the lookout's cab, windows and the door also broken.
+Repairs made in a timely manner, restoring the structure to sound usable condition.

 2008: During the winter of 2007-08 a heavy snow load caused the cab to collapse.
 The Sand Mountain Society began the restoration process during the summer.